 If you were living under a rock this past week, or if you are reading this many months or years later, permit me to explain some of the facts of the matter.
 I’ll try to be as non-partisan as possible here, as I’m not interested in any pro-trump or anti-trump spin.
 I’m concerned for issues bigger than our current president and more important than the political point system.

-On August 11-12, 2017 there was a sizable demonstration (around 500 protesters) called the “Unite the Right” rally near the University of Virginia, in Charlottesville Virgina.
-This rally gathered an array of self-identified “right” wing groups, including several white supremacist and white nationalist groups like the Alt-right, Neo-nazis, the Klu Klux Klan, and so on.
-The protests were, according to their claims, centered on the city’s threat to take down a memorial statue of Robert E. Lee, the confederate general, in Emancipation Park.
+On August 11-12, 2017 there was a sizable demonstration (around 500 protesters) called the “Unite the Right” rally near the University of Virginia, in Charlottesville Virginia.
+This rally gathered an array of self-identified “right” wing groups, including several white supremacists and white nationalist groups like the Alt-right, Neo-nazis, the Klu Klux Klan, and so on.
+The protests were, according to their claims, centered on the city’s threat to take down a memorial statue of Robert E. Lee, the Confederate general, in Emancipation Park.

 On Saturday, a larger rally of about 500 protesters gathered and began marching across town in Emancipation Park where a controversial Robert E. Lee statue is located.
 Many of the protesters were heavily armed, especially their volunteer security detail.
-Again, the chants and symbols used were characteristically white supremacists and bigoted (anti-semitic, anti-LGBTQ, anti-immigration, anti-black, etc.).
+Again, the chants and symbols used were characteristically white supremacist and bigoted (anti-semitic, anti-LGBTQ, anti-immigration, anti-black, etc.).
 Originally they had a permit with the city, and their freedom of speech was legally supported by the ACLU–which has a history of siding with “free speech” in unpopular cases.
-However counterprotesters had mobilized by saturday morning.
-Among the counterprotesters were Black Lives Matter, local church groups, and a loosely organized group known as “antifa” (anti-fascists) which is characterized by aggressive and sometimes violent counterprotesting.
+Counterprotesters, however, had mobilized by Saturday morning.
+Among the counterprotesters were Black Lives Matter, local church groups, and a loosely organized group known as “Antifa” (anti-fascists) which is characterized by aggressive and sometimes violent counter-protesting.

 There was also a police helicopter crash several miles from the scene of the protests.
 While the details and cause of the crash have not been released, the helicopter was apparently mobilized to assist in the state of emergency.
 And so it can be credited as a result of the days events.
 Two officers died in that crash, Jay Cullen and Berke Bates.